5 Warning Signs You Spend Too Much Money at Costco

 It’s a good idea to make a shopping list of what you need at Costco before you go into the store and then make sure you stick to that list as you shop.

-Staying within your list’s limits can help you stay on budget and limit your spending on extra items you may not need.
+Staying within your list’s limits can help you eliminate some money stress just by staying on budget and limiting your spending.

 Bottom line